tomasmota/devxstats/readme.md

 - add application configuration file
 - define the code for a specific source
 - restructure storage package to mirror sources structure
+- consider defining a separate model for each client communicating to a source